kyratrades/kyratrades.github.io/docs/videos/musicals.md

 NOTES
 : This musical is performed as a staged concert reading.
 Rather than one person per role, the concert is done with some of Broadway\'s best alternating in the roles.
 Shot from the front of the venue and a nice capture.
 A

+#### Jawbreaker: The Musical, In Concert - Los Angeles, CA - July 30, 2010
+{: .no_toc .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD`

+CAST
+: Shoshana Bean, Eden Espinosa, Jenna Leigh Green, Megan Hilty, Katie Thompson, Marty Thomas, James Snyder, Elizabeth Brackenbury, Aynsley Bubbico, Scarlett Cherry, Deborah S. Craig, Nick Galbraith, Katie Kern, Jen Malenke, Lesli Margherita, Vic Mazzone, Aaron Neely, Leslie Odom, Jr., Jackie Seiden

+NOTES
+: The musical is performed  as a staged concert reading.
+Rather than one person per role, the concert is done with some of Broadway's best alternating in the roles.
+For the second show, they had a video screen projecting a nice wide shot of the entire show.
+Video is a clear and unobstructed screen capture of the show.
+Tapers camera went out during the song "Suck It", so only the first minute of this song is captured.
+Picks right back up at the intro/beginning of the next song, "With You."
+Otherwise a great quality capture.
+Originally planned as a one night only event, this was filmed on the second night of the world premier presentation of this new musical.
+A-

 ## Jerry\'s Girls